odb/shml/_includes/emojis.md

 <a name="Emojis"></a>
 # Emojis

 To add an emoji you need to call the `emoji` method followed by an argument.
+Each emoji added to SHML was approved as part of [Unicode 6.0.0 Standard](http://unicode.org/versions/Unicode6.0.0/) in 2010.

 ### Arguments